-^{Is} $2^{1:8}$ 2 • 1 I will stand in my watchtower and take up position on my battlements; I will see what he replies, if there ^{Is} is an answer to my question.
+• 1I will stand in my watchtower and take up position on my battlements; I will see what he replies, if there is an answer to my question.

-Jer 2 Then Yahweh answered me and ^{30:2} Rev said,
+Then Yahweh answered me and said.

-^{1:19} "Write down the vision, inscribe it on ^{Dn} tables so it can be easily read, 3 since ^{10:14} this is a vision for an appointed time; it ^{10:37} will not fail but will be fulfilled in due ^{2P} sime.
-If it delays, wait for it, for it will come and will not be deferred.
+"Write down the vision, inscribe it on tablets so it can be easily read, $\frac{\text{Dn 8:19; }3}{10:14;}$ since this is a vision for an appointed time; it will not fail but will be fulfilled in due time.
+If it delays, wait for it, for it will come, and will not be deferred.
 Look:

-^{Rom} 4 I don't look with favor on the one ^{Gal} who gives way; the upright, on the ^{3:11} Heb other hand, will live by his faithful-^{10:38} ness."
+I don't look with favor on the one Rom who gives way; the upright, on the other Gal3:11; hand, will live by his faithfulness."

-^{1s} 5 The grasping conqueror is always ^{5:14} ready to devour, he enlarges his mouth like the netherworld; he is as insatiable as death, he seizes on all the nations and monopolizes all the peoples for himself.
-6 But ^{1s} will not all the people mock him, as with one ^{5:8} voice?
+The grasping conqueror is always ready ls 5:14 to devour, he enlarges his mouth like the netherworld; he is as insatiable as death, he seizes on all the nations and monopolizes all the people for himself.
+But will not all 155:8 the people mock him, as with one voice?
 Will they not write fierce satires to show him up?
 They will say,